 The operation is performed under general anaesthetic in an accredited hospital.
 You will be treated in hospital with antibiotic therapy and pain management for one to two nights following implant breast reconstruction, five to seven days following microsurgical breast reconstruction and as day surgery for nipple areolar complex reconstruction.

 Internal wounds are repaired with dissolving stitches and water proof dressings applied which are suitable for patients to shower.
-A compressive garment or “boob tube” will be provided and is worn for approximately three weeks.
-You will then be provided with a brassiere which is worn until six weeks after surgery.

 The post-operative recovery period is approximately two to three weeks in the case of implant reconstruction or six to eight weeks after microsurgical reconstruction.